mehulagg/gitlab_test/doc/administration/packages/container_registry.md

 ### Storage limitations

-Currently, there is no limitation of images that can be stored, which means a user can upload an infinite amount of Docker images with arbitrary sizes.
+Currently, the number of images that can be stored is not limited, which means a user can upload an infinite amount of Docker images with arbitrary sizes.
 This setting will be configurable in future releases.